ysmiraak/protocoll/README.md

 entry and then re-inserting the entry. on the other hand, the abominations can just mutate the value in place. so if you know how to temporarily move out a value without `rust` complaining, please let me know :)

-the library is currently experimental and extremely unstable.